fortes/vim-personal-snippets/README.md

-# Personal CoffeeScript Snippets
+# Personal Snippets

 I use these, but you probably don't want / need to.
-They're particularly useful when writing CoffeeScript that will be compiled by Closure Compiler.
+They work with [Ultisnips](https://github.com/SirVer/ultisnips).

 ## License